ganeshsutar/electron-redux-boilerplate/README.md

 #### Application
 Just a simple application with actions, reducers and connection between them.
 Clone the repo, do 'npm install'.
-After successful installation do `npm start`.
+After successful installation do `gulp && npm start`.